Culminate/docs/progs/ffmpeg.md

 [-]S+[.m...][s|ms|us]
 ```

-S expresses the number of seconds, with the optional decimal part m.
-The optional literal suffixes ‘s’, ‘ms’ or ‘us’ indicate to interpret the value as seconds, milliseconds or microseconds, respectively.
+`S` expresses the number of seconds, with the optional decimal part `m`.
+The optional literal suffixes `s`, `ms` or `us` indicate to interpret the value as seconds, milliseconds or microseconds, respectively.

-In both expressions, the optional ‘-’ indicates negative duration.
+In both expressions, the optional `-` indicates negative duration.

 ## cut video